gmusicproxy/gmusicproxy/README.md

 - 1.0.5 (unreleased):
   - send to the client the effective song size: this should allow the player (VLC) to properly show the progress of the playback
   - make HTTP connection for version control more robust: not fatal on error (my HTTP server is down: sorry!)
+  - new support to the Shoutcast metadata protocol: at the moment alternative to the IDv3 tag supporto, so disabled by default (thanks to Adam Prato)
 - 1.0.4 (2016-02-27):
   - implemented a RAM-based cache for songs list: it speeds-up streaming of songs in collection or if AA is disabled
   - implemented the automatic increment of the playcounts of the fetched songs; the previous behavior can be restored with option `disable-playcount-increment`